Expensify/App/e2e/README.md

 For the test suite, no additional tooling was used.
 It is made of the following
 components:

+- The tests themselves :
+  - The tests are located in `src/libs/E2E/tests`
+  - As opposed to other test frameworks, the tests are _inside the app_, and execute logic using app code (e.g. `navigationRef.navigate('Signin')`)
+  - For the tests there is a custom entry for react native, located in `src/libs/E2E/reactNativeLaunchingTest.js`

+- The test runner:
+    - Orchestrates the test suite.
+    - Runs the app with the tests on a device
+    - Responsible for gathering and comparing results
+    - Located in `e2e/testRunner.js`.

 - Test server:
   - A nodeJS application that starts an HTTP server.
   - Receives test results from the app.